-- COVID Symptoms: Temperature of 100°F or higher and/or the following symptoms - Fever, chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting or diarrhea. - o If child or family member has been exposed to anyone with COVID, your child may be asked to quarantine up to 14 days based upon cooperation with Knox Public Health. - Diarrhea (three or more abnormally loose stools within a 24-hour period) - Severe coughing (causing the child to become red or blue in the face or make a whooping sound) - Difficult or rapid breathing - Yellowish skin or eyes - Redness of the eye(s), obvious discharge, matted eyelashes, burning, itching - Untreated infected skin patches, unusual spots, or rashes - Unusually dark urine and/or gray or white stool - Evidence of scabies or other parasitic infections - Stiff neck with an elevated temperature - Sore throat or difficulty in swallowing - Vomiting more than one time or when accompanied by any other sign or symptom of illness - Head lice: live insects found in your child's hair
+- COVID Symptoms: Temperature of 100°F or higher and/or the following symptoms - Fever, chills, cough, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting or diarrhea. - Quarantine for Exposure: In the 2022-23 school year, KCHS will work to continue operating classrooms for children who are healthy.
+The ability to do so will depend upon the health of teachers and local conditions in Knox County, along with KPH, OHS and CDC guidance.
+Please be aware that depending upon those circumstances, if a child or family member has been exposed to COVID, your child may be asked to guarantine up to 14 days based upon public health guidance. - Diarrhea (three or more abnormally loose stools within a 24-hour period) - Severe coughing (causing the child to become red in the face or to make a whooping sound) - Difficult or rapid breathing - Yellowish skin or eves - Redness of the eye(s), obvious discharge, matted eyelashes, burning, itching - Untreated infected skin patches, unusual spots, or rashes - Unusually dark urine and/or gray or white stool - Evidence of scabies or other parasitic infections - Stiff neck with an elevated temperature - Sore throat or difficulty in swallowing - Vomiting more than one time or when accompanied by any other sign or symptom of illness - Head lice: live insects found in your child's hair